kpendolino/KC/content/post/let_there_be_dark.md

 ## Final Thoughts

 If you've been following along at home, you should now have a fully functioning toggle to switch between dark mode and light mode on your Hugo-based website.
-I hope this has opened you up to the world of possibility for customizing an off-the-shelf theme to achieve your desired effect.
+I hope this has opened your eyes to the world of possibility for customizing an off-the-shelf theme to achieve your desired effect.